wjassim/CrossLangRandomSeeds/README.md

 In this introductory post, I will specifically explore the generation of numbers following a uniform distribution.
 This exploration arises from a scenario in which I had to reproduce uniform random numbers from MATLAB to Python and C++.

 Uniform random numbers are generated from a probability distribution where every value in the range has an equal likelihood of being selected.
-The probability density function of the uniform distribution is [1]:
+The [probability density function of the uniform distribution](https://numpy.org/devdocs/reference/random/generated/numpy.random.uniform.html#numpy-random-uniform) is :

 ```math
 p(x)=\frac{1}{b-a}